plotdb/block/README.md

    - attach DOM by `appendChild` when `before` is omitted, and by `insertBefore` otherwise.
    - `autoTransform`: default null. set to `i18n` to enable auto i18n transformation based on i18n module event.
      - note: will be by default `i18n` in future release. explicitly set to null if that's what you want.
+   - `i18n`: customized i18n module for this block instance. optional.
+     - by default, all instances use their corresponding classes' i18n api, which in turns use the one from `block.i18n`, and this usually is a global i18n module. this `i18n` option provides a mechanism to use a different i18n module for this instance.
  - `detach()`: detach DOM. return Promise.
  - `i18n(text)`: return translated text based on the current context.
  - `path(p)`: return url for the given path `p`